CommodoreOS/PCUAE/README.md

 IMPORTANT
 ==========
-You might need to disable your Antivirus while running this because it might delete the PCUAE update.exe inside the menu so just disable it when you run PCUAE Manager and download PCUAE(Menu), Defender on Windows removes it and you have restore it, it a false positive so has no virus in it.
+You might need to disable your Antivirus while running this because it might delete the PCUAE update.exe inside the menu so just disable it when you run PCUAE Manager and download PCUAE(Menu), Defender on Windows removes it and you have to restore it, it a false positive so has no virus in it.

 INSTALL PCUAE-MAIN_AIO-3.1.0-RC5-DOWNLOADER3.exe TO YOUR C: DRIVE, THIS IS NOT PCUAE.